 My new rig, Skylark, has a big skylight over the shower stall.
 Boy, do I love it!
 It makes the whole bathroom so bright that it seems twice as big as it really is.
 Except... in the summer, it can get a bit hot with all the sunlight streaming in through the skylight.

 My solution was simple: I mounted a small roller blind at one end of the skylight. when the weather gets hot, I just pull it across and hook it on a small cuphook I put on the other side.
 The blind cuts the light and heat down to manageable levels.

 The zero-power night light

 By the way, if you're wondering about that semicircular fixture that's mounted on the left rim of the skylight's frame, that's my solar night light.
-It's actually a ten-dollar Hampton Bay "fence light" that I picked up at Home Depot.
+It's actually a ten-dollar solar-powered "fence light" that I picked up at Home Depot.
 The copious sun coming through that skylight charges its built-in batteries all day.
 Then at dusk its two amber LEDs come on automatically, providing just the right amount of light for those late-night trips to the bathroom.
 It glows all night on a charge.